Entropy Theory for Random Walks on Lie Groups

 \begin{lemma} Let $(\Omega, \mathscr{F}, \mathbb{P})$ be a probability space, $G$ be a topological group and $g,h$ be $G$-valued random variables.
 Let $\mathscr{A} \subset \mathscr{F}$ be a $\sigma$-algebra and assume that $g$ and $h$ are independent given $\mathscr{A}$.
 Then the following properties hold: \begin{enumerate}[label = (\roman*)] \item $(gh|\mathscr{A}) = (g|\mathscr{A}) * (h|\mathscr{A})$ almost surely. \item $[gh|\mathscr{A}] = [g|\mathscr{A}]\cdot [h|\mathscr{A}]$ almost surely. \end{enumerate} \end{lemma}

-\begin{proof} To show (i) we note that by assumption $g$ and $h$ are independent with respect to $\mathbb{P}_{\omega}^{\mathscr{A}}$ for almost all $\omega \in \Omega$.
-This implies that proving (i). (ii) follows from (i) on a suitable separate probability space. \end{proof}
+\begin{proof} To show (i), we note that by assumption $g$ and $h$ are independent with respect to $\mathbb{P}_{\omega}^{\mathscr{A}}$ for almost all $\omega \in \Omega$.
+This implies that for $f: G \to \R$ a continuous compactly supported function, proving (i). (ii) follows from (i) on a suitable separate probability space. \end{proof}

 The aim of this subsection is to prove an abstract result relating entropy between scales and the trace.
 To do so, we first discuss conditional entropy and conditional trace.
 Let $Y$ be a random variable on a probability space $(\Omega, \mathscr{F}, \mathbb{P})$ and $\mathscr{A} \subset \mathscr{F}$ be a $\sigma$-algebra.
 Denote by $(Y|\mathscr{A})$ the regular conditional distribution as defined in section~\ref{RegConSection}.
 Assuming that $(Y|\mathscr{A})$ is almost surely absolutely continuous, we define